solita/solita.github.com/README.md

    - Name the file with this format: `YYYY-MM-DD-post-name.md`
    - You might want to copy some previous post as a template
+   - If you don't see your blog post, change the date on the file to today or a past date
    - Normally the publication date of the post is read from the filename.
 In this case the publishing time will show up as 00:00:00.
 If you want to specify the exact time your post was published, you can add a date field to your post's front matter.
 In the date field you can specify the publication time in the format `YYYY-MM-DD HH:MM:SS +/-TTTT`.
 For example:

      ```yml